 Giving you options - Different fins are designed for different conditions, so having a range of fins can further open your paddling options.

 Some boards have longer fin boxes than others, so depending on the length of a fins base; you may be able to get a couple of inches of movement back and forth in position.
 This will allow you to tweak your board's behaviour depending on the paddling you are doing.
-In general, a fin placed further forward will allow the board to turn quicker, and a fin placed further back will increase tracking.
+In general, a fin placed further forward will allow the board to turn quicker, and a fin placed further back will give better tracking.

 You can further enhance this by using a fin specific to your paddling conditions where a more upright fin will be better at buoy turns, and a more swept-back fin will give better carving control through the surf and downwind paddling.